Constitution of the State of Vermont

-All justices of the Supreme Court and judges of all subordinate courts shall be retired at such age, not less than seventy years of age, as the General Assembly may prescribe by law, or, if the General Assembly has not so provided by law, at the end of the calendar year in which they attain seventy years of age or at the end of the term of election during which they attain ninety years of age, as the case may be, and shall be pensioned as provided by law.
+All justices of the Supreme Court and judges of all subordinate courts shall be retired at such age, not less than seventy years of age, as the General Assembly may prescribe by law, or, if the General Assembly has not so provided by law, at the end of the calendar year in which they attain seventy years of age or at the end of the term of election during which they attain seventy years of age, as the case may be, and shall be pensioned as provided by law.
 The chief justice may from time to time appoint retired justices and judges to special assignments as permitted under the rules of the Supreme Court.

 § 36.
 [SUSPENSION AND REMOVAL; IMPLEMENTATION PROCEDURES FOR SECTIONS 32 THROUGH 36]

 The justices of the Supreme Court and the judges of all subordinate courts shall hold office during good behavior for the terms for which they are appointed.
 The Supreme Court in the exercise of its disciplinary power over the judiciary of the state may suspend justices of the Supreme Court and judges of all subordinate courts from the judicial function for such cause and in such manner as may be provided by law.
 The General Assembly may establish procedures for the implementation of the provisions of sections thirty-two through thirty-six.

 § 37.
 [RULE-MAKING POWER]

 The Supreme Court shall make and promulgate rules governing the administration of all courts, and shall make and promulgate rules governing practice and procedure in civil and criminal cases in all courts.
 Any rule adopted by the Supreme Court may be revised by the General Assembly.